Service Dog For Veterans Redding, CA

 Request a PAVE Service Dog

-Our team is here to help you with the entire PAVE process.
-From application to training camp, we will support you and your new companion/service dog.
+Our team will be there to help you from the beginning of your PAVE application to training camp with your service dog or companion.
 Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
-There are no charges for service dogs, training and ongoing support.
+You can access free training for your service dog and ongoing support.

 We are looking forward to hearing from you.